pubpub/pubpub/workers/tasks/import/bulk/README.md

 children:
     chapters/chapter-one.tex:
         type: pub
-        title: Chapter One: The Way Things Are
+        title: "Chapter One: The Way Things Are"
         resolve:
             - ../footnote-definitions.tex:
                 as: _.tex